ArchipelagoMW/Archipelago/README.md

 Select frequency of beeps when on low health.
 Can completely disable them.

+## Menu Speed

+A setting that lets the player set the rate at which the menu opens and closes.

 ## Create Spoiler Log

 Output a Spoiler File.